StakFallT/WelcomeToTheGame_Mod/WelcomeToTheGame_Mod/README.md

 	at some point I'd like to latch into the UI to display information about what the mod is detecting (any enemy events that it's shutting down, etc.) or doing.

+	I will only give a brief explanation of how to install Universal Unity Hooks since that project's page is really where one should go for more information on that -- though it isn't hard.

+	First, (either before you build your DLL or after, either way is fine), put the files of Universal Unity Hooks (UUH) in the game's root directory alongside where the WTTG2.exe is.
+	That means, do NOT create a directory just for UUH in the root directory and put UUH there, I mean quite literally, place UUH's files directly in the directory with WTTG2.exe :)

+	Next, run UUH once from the command line (no arguments needed).
+This should create a directory a Plugins directory under the game's root directory.

+	TADA, UUH is installed.
+Easy right? :)

+	NOTE: Before you have UUH patch / inject any game DLLs, you may want to make a backup of, and there may be others -- these are just what I make a back up,

+		Assembly-CSharp.dll
+		Assembly-CSharp-firstpass.dll
+		Assembly-UnityScript.dll

+		That way if you have a feeling that something is really whacked out you can just copy over those files back overtop without needing to re-validate the entire set of game files.

+	If you already built the mod, copy the DLL into that Plugins directory, and drop to the command line and re-run UUH again.
+This time, UUH will pick up that there is a file in thar directory and automatically do all the patching / injection necessary.

+	If you have not already built the mod, then do so, and then do the above :)

 UPDATE:
 6/20/2021 12:30PM -- The call EnemyManager.Clear() may not be what is preventing the player